bytefish/bytefish.de/pages/notes.md

 screen, and I was able to download and import the OSM data.

 It wasn't as smooth as I had expected.
 The initial queries had been super slow and importing the OSM data initially led to problems with the Docker volumes.
-Then a query was missing and the queries on my data have been extremly slow.
+A GiST index was missing and the queries on my data have been extremly slow.

 But after some playing around with the query planner and indices, I got it to work just fine.